There are 49 buildings on the 514-acre campus of UNK. The major buildings are:

 A. O. Thomas Hall

-Opened in 1977 and dedicated to the original faculty of UNK, this facility now serves as the administrative hub of the University.
+This building was opened in 1977 and named Founders Hall in honor of the original faculty of UNK.
+It was renamed in March 2016 to the Jerome and Charles Warner Hall in honor of the father and son who were instrumental in the university's history.
+Warner Hall now serves as the administrative hub of the University.
 Offices include the Chancellor and Vice Chancellors, Dean of Graduate Studies, Finance, Student Records and Registration, AA/EEO, Human Resources, Business Services, and Budget, on the first level.
 Second level includes offices of Academic Resources, Academic Services & Enrollment Management, Institutional Research, Graduate Admissions, Office of Equity and Compliance, Sponsored Programs and Research Development, and faculty offices and classrooms for Departments of Criminal Justice, Mathematics and Statistics, Political Science, and Social Work in the College of Arts and Sciences.

 In 1972 UNK acquired the former State Hospital complex.
 A major renovation was completed in 2001 and now provides facilities for the College of Business and Technology Dean, Departments of Accounting, Finance, and Economics, Family Studies, Management, Marketing, Agribusiness, and Supply Chain Management, and the College of Business and Technology Centers for Economics Education, Rural Research & Development, Nebraska Safety Education and Nebraska Business Development.